UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 To assign or revoke OpenStack permissions:

+1. Log in to the UKCloud Portal

+    For more detailed instructions, see the [*Getting Started Guide for the UKCloud Portal**](../portal/ptl-gs.md).

+    > [!NOTE]
+    > You must log in as a Portal administrator for the account that includes the OpenStack project.

-1. In the UKCloud Portal, if necessary, switch to the account that includes the OpenStack project.
+2. If necessary, switch to the account that includes the OpenStack project.

-2. In the Portal navigation panel, expand **Contacts** option and select **All Contacts**.
+3. In the Portal navigation panel, expand **Contacts** option and select **All Contacts**.

     ![All Contacts menu option in UKCloud Portal](images/ptl-menu-all-contacts.png)

-3. On the *Contacts* page, use the **Search** field to find the user to whom you want to assign or revoke OpenStack permissions and then click the **Edit** button.
+4. On the *Contacts* page, use the **Search** field to find the user to whom you want to assign or revoke OpenStack permissions and then click the **Edit** button.

     ![Edit button for Portal contact](images/ptl-contacts-btn-edit.png)

-4. On the *Edit contact* page, select the **OpenStack Permissions** tab.
+5. On the *Edit contact* page, select the **OpenStack Permissions** tab.

     ![Permissions tab for Portal contact](images/ptl-contacts-tab-openstack-permissions.png)

-5. You'll see a list of the OpenStack projects within your organisation.
+6. You'll see a list of the OpenStack projects within your organisation.
 There's a separate entry for each region a project is in.

-6. Select the check box for the project and region to which you want to grant the user access.
+7. Select the check box for the project and region to which you want to grant the user access.
     Deselect the check box to revoke access permissions.

     ![Check boxes for granting permissions to an OpenStack project in a certain region](images/ostack-portal-sso-permissions.png)

-7. When you're done, click the **Save** button.
+8. When you're done, click the **Save** button.

 ## Accessing OpenStack from the UKCloud Portal